top of page

 "Stealing, flaunting your wealth, striking women, smoking marijuana on the streets, shameless public hypocrisy, taking other people's money for not working.
 All of these things used to be considered unacceptable in America, but not anymore." - Tucker (2:50)

-Still, Episode 2 of Tucker's independent Twitter venture has been "seen" so far by 50 Million people.
-A very different metric than "views" ...
+Episode 2 of Tucker's independent Twitter venture has been "seen" so far by 50 Million people; a very different metric than "views".
 Tucker enjoys a loyal cadre of fans who've retweeted his idiotic drivel an impressive 134,000 times.
 "Cling to your taboos" is indeed a ratings winner for this fear-driven demo.

-Tucker has no specific dates - but he understands that clinging to the vague past is a safe, comfortable bet to resonate with a population that feels underserved by their present political leadership.
-The PRESENT is icky - full of challenges, contradictions and uncertain opportunities - but the past is an opaque canvas on which he can simply rewrite history.
-The "good old days" is an opportunity to paint pretty pictures, stoke comparisons and grievances.
+Tucker has no specific dates - but he understands that the vague Past is a safe, comfortable bet to resonate with a population that feels underserved by their political leadership.
+The PRESENT is icky - full of challenges, contradictions and uncertain opportunities - but the past is an opaque canvas on which he can simply rewrite history, stoke comparisons and grievances.

-That appears to be the Carlson business model, and brand.
+That's the Carlson business model, and brand.
+Yuck.

-For the first time in Tucker's long and successful Corporate News career, there are no business Executives telling him what the correct angle is, on the morning call.
-He's been stripped of his writing team/producers - all the trappings and burdens of his former employer(s).
-What we're seeing now are the vapid inner workings of the man.
-Tucker's monologue only reflects the caliber of white noise nonsense he's able to produce, after swimming 30+ years in the dull muck of Cable News.
+For the first time in Tucker's long and successful Corporate News career, there are no business Executives telling him what the correct narrative is on the morning call.
+Stripped of his writing team/producers - what we're seeing now are the vapid inner workings of the man.
+Tucker's monologue reflects the caliber of white-noise nonsense he's able to produce, after swimming nearly 30 years in the dull muck of Cable News.

 Tucker claims that his move to Twitter has something to do with his passion for Truth.
 I think he has alot of work to do on himself before he can offer any such value to the world.
 Until then, he's just another guy displaying his limitations on the internet.